Search

 • Ease of setup and management.
 Once you purchase an immediate annuity, there are no additional steps and nothing to monitor.

 It's never too soon to start thinking about the potential benefits of a joint and survivor annuity.
-However, a joint and survivor annuity may be most appropriate in the later stages of your life.
+Consider what goals a joint and survivor annuity can help you accomplish as you approach retirement and when you are in your retirement years.

 Thrivent and its financial advisors and professionals do not provide legal, accounting or tax advice.
 Consult your attorney or tax professional.